ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+irsty mob stormed the county
+jail and took out Henry Salzner, a white man, accused of the murder of
-is wife and hanged him to a telephone pole The rope roke and his body
+his wife, and hanged him to a telephone pole.
+The rope roke and his body
-was filled with bullets by members of the mob
+was filled with bullets by members of the mob.

-The Lynching of James
+**The Lynching of James**

 James was killed and burned after he confessed the murder of the
-shopgirl and implicated another negro Salzner had nothing whatever to
+shopgirl and implicated another negro.
+Salzner had nothing whatsoever to
-do with this crime He was in a cell charged with the murder of his wife
+do with this crime.
+He was in a cell charged with the murder of his wife
-and his lynchign was merely a sacrifice to the mob s blood lust
+and his lynching was merely a sacrifice to the mob&#x27;s blood lust.

-The mob that hanged James was led by women many of the wives of
+The mob that hanged James was led by women, many of the wives of
-influential residents of Cairo The rope was pulled taut by female
+influential residents of Cairo.
+The rope was pulled taut by female
-relatives of MIss Pelley aided by several score of their sex As the
+relatives of MIss Pelley, aided by several score of their sex.
+As the
-negro was pulled into the air these same women sand and screamed with
+negro was pulled into the air, these same women sand and screamed with
-delight
+delight.

 The men were for the most part spectators until the rope that was
-strangling the negro and his dying body fell to the ground THen hundred
+strangling the negro and his dying body fell to the ground.
+THen hundred
 of revolvers flashed and 500 bullets crashed into the quivering form of
-the negro The riddled dead man was then dragged through the principal
+the negro.
+The riddled dead man was then dragged through the principal
 streets of the city to the spot where the Pelley girl was assaulted and
-slain
+slain.

 Women applied the torch to the bonfire that had been prepared and into
-which the body of James was thrown Then thousands cheered and danced at
+which the body of James was thrown.
+Then thousands cheered and danced at
-the scene
+the scene.

 James was lynched from an arch int the most conspicuous portion of the
-city at Eighth and Commercial streets Women and children living in the
+city, at Eighth and Commercial streets.
+Women and children living in the
-outlying sections of the town elderly ladies and even church workers
+outlying sections of the town, elderly ladies and even church workers
-gathered at the square and witnessed the hanging
+gathered at the square and witnessed the hanging.

-James pleaded piteously for his life but his cries were drowned in the
+James pleaded piteously for his life, but his cries were drowned in the
-shout of derision from the men and the higher toned screams of the
+shout of derision from the men and the higher-toned screams of the
-women Before the rope was pulled James implicated Arthur Alexander
+women.
+Before the rope was pulled James implicated Arthur Alexander,
-another negro in the attack on Miss Pelley No sooner the other black s
+another negro, in the attack on Miss Pelley.
+No sooner the other black&#x27;s
-name been mentioned than a large part of the mob detached itself gave
+name been mentioned than a large part of the mob detached itself, gave
-up the pleasure of seeing James dangling in the air and started off to
+up the pleasure of seeing James dangling in the air, and started off to
-look for Alexander
+look for Alexander.

-James Implicates Alexander
+**James Implicates Alexander.**

-James was found about 5 o clock Thursday afternoon and the news was
+James was found about 5 o&#x27;clock Thursday afternoon and the news was
 spread along the line to the scattered mob to board the Big Four train
-and meet them at Belknap The whole party arrived at Cairo on the Big
+and meet them at Belknap.
+The whole party arrived at Cairo on the Big
-Four train at 7 45 and the negro was taken off at Tenth street and
+Four train at 7:45 and the negro was taken off at Tenth street and
 marched right through the principal streets of the city to the most
-public location under the city arch at Eighth and Commercial streets
+public location, under the city arch, at Eighth and Commercial streets.
 While in custody of the mob at Belknap and coming down on the train the
-negro would not tell about the crime but when he stood under the arch
+negro would not tell about the crime, but when he stood under the arch
-he weakened and confessed and said Arthur Alexander who was arrested
+he weakened and confessed and said Arthur Alexander, who was arrested
-Tuesday in East St Louis and afterwards released was implicated in
+Tuesday in East St. Louis, and afterwards released, was implicated in
-the crime
+the crime.

 The mob cae very near getting off the train before it reached Cairo and
-lynching James but it was finally decided to take the negro into Cairo
+lynching James, but it was finally decided to take the negro into Cairo
-and give the people a chance there to help with the work
+and give the people a chance there to help with the work.

-The mob was so large that the resistance of the officers was fruitless
+The mob was so large that the resistance of the officers was fruitless.
-The negro James had been in Cairo off and on for several years He came
+The negro James had been in Cairo off and on for several years.
+He came
-from the South He said before being lynched that the assault on the
+from the South.
+He said before being lynched that the assault on the
-girl had been committed before being murdered and that Arthur Alexander
+girl had been committed before being murdered, and that Arthur Alexander
-had helped him with the crime and that Alexander had some of her
+had helped him with the crime, and that Alexander had some of her
-jewelry and effects He admitted that he had outraged MIss Pelley before
+jewelry and effects.
+He admitted that he had outraged MIss Pelley before
-killing her
+killing her.

-Alexander Under Arrest
+**Alexander Under Arrest**

-It develops that after Alexander was released by the East St Louis
+It develops that after Alexander was released by the East St. Louis
 police he returned to Cairo and was arrested and held b
 </td></tr></table>

 ---

-## Cairo - Transcriptions of newspaper articles of interest.md
+## Cairo_-_Transcriptions_of_newspaper_articles_of_interest

 #### From unknown source